cartrawler/cartrawler.github.io/docs/ios/standalone/propertyDescriptions.md

   <dt>customCashTreatment</dt><dd> A boolean used in the SDK as the main toggle to display enhanced cash voucher merchandising throughout the booking flow.</dd>
   <dt>promotionCode</dt><dd> A string used in the SDK as the main toggle for displaying the promotion code field on the search form or not.
 Use an empty string to show the field or a string with a promotion code to show the field and pre populate it.</dd>
   <dt><span style="font-size:0.7em">supplierBenefitAutoApplied</span></dt><dd>A boolean that allows Partners to initialise the SDK and opt in to apply ALL automatic codes that can be applied for suppliers.</dd>
+  <dt>clientUserIdentifier</dt><dd>A string token of a logged user that allows the SDK to fetch the user loyalty details and points.</dd>
 </dl>

 ---